Deputy Premier of Quebec

 The deputy premier of Quebec (French: Vice-premier ministre du Québec (masculine) or Vice-première ministre du Québec (feminine)), is the deputy head of government in Quebec.
+The position is nominated by the premier of Quebec, and they serve on the Executive Council of Quebec as a Cabinet minister.
+They help the current premier if they are unable to attend functions executed by the premier.

 There was no deputy premier until July 1960.
 In the 1960s, the post was sometimes referred to as the vice president of the Executive Council.

-The post has been temporarily vacant three times: after the death of Premier Daniel Johnson, Sr. when the incumbent deputy premier, Jean-Jacques Bertrand, became premier, after the death of Deputy Premier Pierre Laporte and more recently when François Legault shuffled his cabinet on September 10, 2025.
+The post has been temporarily vacant four times: when Jean-Jacques Bertrand became premier after the death Daniel Johnson, Sr., after the death of deputy premier Pierre Laporte, after premier François Legault shuffled his cabinet on September 10, 2025, and after Christine Fréchette became premier after Legault's resignation.
 Besides Bertrand, two other deputy premiers, Bernard Landry and Pauline Marois, later became premier, though both did so some years after their tenure as deputy premier had ended.
-The longest serving deputy Premier was Lise Bacon at 8 years and 30 days.
-While Michelle Courchesne was the shorter serving at 4 months 5 days.
-Out of 22 deputy Premiers 10 have been women.
+The longest-serving deputy premier was Lise Bacon at 8 years and 30 days.
+Michelle Courchesne was the shortest serving at 4 months, 5 days.
+Out of 23 deputy premiers, 10 have been women.